-As noted above, Northern Trust maintains a strong liquidity position and conservative liquidity risk profile.
+Northern Trust maintains a strong liquidity position and liquidity risk profile.
 Northern Trust's balance sheet is primarily liability-driven.
-That is, the main driver of balance sheet changes comes from changing levels of client deposits, which are generally related to the level of custody assets serviced and commercial and personal deposits.
+That is, the main driver of balance sheet changes comes from changing levels of client deposits, which are generally related to the level of custody assets serviced and commercial and personal deposits and can also be influenced by market conditions.
 This liability-driven business model differs from a typical asset-driven business model, where increased levels of deposits and wholesale borrowings are required to support, for example, increased levels of lending.
 Northern Trust's balance sheet is generally comprised of high-quality assets that are managed to meet anticipated obligations under stress, resulting in low liquidity risk.